sabinemk/JAVA_final_project/README.md

 ✏️ Structure of the Quiz

-User must log in/ register and then choose the continent they want to play the quiz about.
-After each question there is an option to see the correct answer if the user answered incorrectly.
-After each question the user chooses between continuing with the same continent or check the current score and go back to the main menu (choose a different continent).
-There is no limit to the questions generated, the user can theoretically play for an infinite amount of time aka endless knowledge :)
+1. User must log in/ register
+2. Choose the continent they want to play the quiz about
+2. After each question there is an option to see the correct answer if the user answered incorrectly.
+After each question the user also chooses between continuing with the same continent or check the current score and go back to the main menu (choose a different continent)
+3. When at the main menu again, the user either chooses a continent or ends the game

+*There is no limit to the questions generated, the user can theoretically play for an infinite amount of time aka endless knowledge :)

 ⚙️ Project Flowchart